 When students submit scores from more than one sitting of the same test (for example, March and October SAT) or scores from the SAT and ACT, the highest combined score from a single test date will be used.
 The best mathematics score from one test date will not be combined with the best verbal score from another test date.

 How are freshman applicants evaluated?

-Applicants will be evaluated on a number of factors, including: grades and test scores; rigor of curriculum; activities and accomplishments; educational goals; diverse life experiences; and first-generation status.
+Applicants will be evaluated on a number of factors, including: grades, rigor of curriculum, activities and accomplishments, educational goals, diverse life experiences, and first-generation status.
 The factors are not of equal weight and no single factor will be sufficient to confer admission.

 The university will offer admission to applicants who will most benefit from and contribute to the university's educational community.
 In selecting the freshman class, the university does not make admission decisions solely on the basis of past academic accomplishments.
 The intention is to enroll a freshman class that, as a whole, represents the diversity of our community.